linode/manager/docs/GETTING_STARTED.md

    ## v20.17.0
    ```

-9. Install pnpm v10.
-You can also use Volta to do this.
+9. Install pnpm v10 using Volta or view the [pnpm docs](https://pnpm.io/installation) for more installation methods

    ```bash
    volta install pnpm@10